RogueRope/docs/content/docs/main/volunteer.md

 toc: true

 ---
-At our camp, we operate on a simple system: no one is paid and every participant pays for their own ticket.
-This means that we're all in this together, and it's up to us to make it a success.
-And by "us," we really mean you – we need your help to make this camp run smoothly.
+At "Bottoms Up!", our approach remains collective: no one gets a paycheck and every attendee chips in for their ticket.
+This means we're all aboard the same ship, steering towards a memorable experience.
+Your active participation ensures smooth sailing.

-There are roles and duties before the camp starts as well as during the camp.
-For the roles during the camp, we will be using a Google sheet for signups.
-For the roles before the camp, there will be a separate signup form.
+Roles are available for assistance both prior to and during the event.
+For roles during the gathering, we'll use a digital signup sheet.
+For tasks prior to the event, a separate signup method will be employed.

-To pitch in, we ask that every participant volunteers at least one time.
-Most shifts aren't too demanding – for example, cleanup shifts usually only take about 25 minutes.
+We request each attendee to volunteer at least once.
+Most duties aren't overly taxing.

-The second volunteer shift we need, is that you help with the cleanup on Sunday.
-This sounds like a drag, but many hands make light work.
-And over the years we've learned to become very efficient with this.
+The final volunteer task we anticipate is aiding with the wrap-up on monday, If you want to stay sunday night and help us strike downthat would be great.
+With collective effort, this typically goes swiftly and smoothly.

-### Different Ways to Help
+### How Can You Contribute?

-#### Before the Camp
+#### Before the Event

-Do you want to take a certain role sign up using the designated form for tasks that need to be done before the camp starts.
+For tasks that need attention before "Bottoms Up!" commences, sign up using the designated form.

-At the moment we're looking for:
+Currently, we're on the lookout for:
-* deco leads
+* Decoration coordinators
-* pioneering lead
+* Event setup leads
-* Leads for the FWB's : first aid and neuro-liaison
+* Leads for the FWB's: first aid and well-being liaisons

-Do you want to take on this role?
-[Contact us!]({{< ref "/docs/main/contact" >}} "Contact us")
+Interested in spearheading any of these roles?
+[Reach out to us!]({{< ref "/docs/main/contact" >}} "Contact us")

-#### During the Camp
+#### During the Event

-You can choose one or many of the following roles:
+Here are some roles you can consider:

-- **Kitcheneer**: Help out in the kitchen by preparing and serving food.
-You'll chop, slice, peel, heat and distribute, all while spreading good vibes and making people smile.
+- **Hospitality**: Assist in setting up, managing, and overseeing communal areas.
+Ensure a welcoming and comfortable environment for attendees.

-- **Production**: Get things done by moving and rigging equipment, but also be ready to clean the site and improvise.
-Work smart, not hard.
+- **Production**: Handle equipment, ensure the event space is tidy, and be ready to address any unforeseen needs.
+Efficiency is key.

-- **Support**: Welcome committee and greeters, crowd control, tent oversight – if nudging people to do the right thing is your thing, this is the role for you.
-Candidates must agree to put on a fluorescent jacket.
+- **Support**: Welcome committee, crowd management, event space oversight – if guiding attendees and ensuring smooth operations sounds appealing, this role might be for you.

-- **FWB**: Friends With Benefits, people working on first-aid, safety and consent.
+- **FWB**: Friends With Benefits – those focused on first-aid, attendee well-being, and upholding the ethos of "Bottoms Up!".

 ### How to Register?

-For roles before the camp,[contact us]({{< ref "/docs/main/contact" >}} "Contact us").
-For roles during the camp, we will be using a Google sheet.
-You can sign up for shifts that interest you.
-If you don't find the time to sign up before you arrive, you will be asked to do so when you check in.
+For duties before the event, [get in touch with us]({{< ref "/docs/main/contact" >}} "Contact us").
+For duties during "Bottoms Up!", we'll utilize a digital signup sheet.
+If you're unable to commit beforehand, you'll have an opportunity to do so upon arrival.

-## But what if there aren't enough volunteers?
+## What if Volunteer Positions Aren't Filled?

-Then unfortunately, things like food preparation and cleaning may not get done.
-However, we can always find ways to have fun and make the most of our time together – even if it means lying down in a puddle of mud. :wink:
+Should we find ourselves short on volunteers, certain tasks might not be executed as planned.
+Nonetheless, the core spirit of "Bottoms Up!" is about connection and experience.
+We trust our attendees to step up and ensure a memorable event for all.